-Watershed: Precipitation that falls on the land surface flows as either surface water or groundwater to the lowest points in the landscape.
-A watershed is the land surface that drains, or "sheds", water (and the pollutants in that water) to a single waterbody, such as a river, lake, coastal bay or ocean.
+Watershed: Precipitation that falls on the land surface flows as either surface water groundwater to the lowest points in the landscape.
+A watershed is the land surface that drains, or "sheds". (and water pollutants in that water) to a single waterbody, such as a river, lake, coastal bay or ocean.
 Every body of water, no matter how large of small, has a watershed.
-Watershed boundaries are defined by topography and are often divided into smaller "subwatersheds" based on the management scale employed.
+Watershed boundaries defined by topography and are often divided into smaller "subwatersheds" based on management scale employed.
 Rarely do they correspond with the political boundaries; e.g. town boundaries.